Azure/azure-powershell/src/OracleDatabase/OracleDatabase.Autorest/docs/Get-AzOracleDatabaseAutonomousDatabaseCharacterSet.md

 ZHT32TRIS
 ```

-Gets a list of the Autonomous Database Character Sets by location.
+Get a list of the Autonomous Database Character Sets by location.
-For more information, execute `Get-Help Get-AzOracleDatabaseAutonomousDatabaseCharacterSet`
+For more information, execute `Get-Help Get-AzOracleDatabaseAutonomousDatabaseCharacterSet`.

 ## PARAMETERS